The home décor trends are flying high on natural, age-old fabric dyeing techniques and we’re excited to unveil this welcome surprise for you!

 Slowstitch are famous for their natural dyes and block prints

 Other Popular Dying Techniques

-Another fabric dying process to look out for is ikat which is popular in Indonesia, India and Japan as well as parts of South America.
+Another fabric dyeing process to look out for is ikat which is popular in Indonesia, India and Japan as well as parts of South America.
 Batik, a wax-resist dyeing technique from Indonesia, is not only stunningly beautiful, a handcrafted batik piece is the ideal way to bring those sought-after global influences into your home.
 An unexpected addition in popular dyeing techniques is the resurgence of tie-dye.
 So, embrace your 80’s self and pull out that tie-dyed T-shirt and don’t be shy to welcome this flamboyant style into your home décor in the form of bedspreads, throws and cushions.
 You know you want to!